 This section is where the terminology guide becomes extremely helpful.
 The tradelines are accounts that the applicant has opened such as car loans, credit cards, or mortgages.
 The collections number reflects how many accounts they currently have in collections.
 The public records number includes tax liens and civil judgments (with further details provided later in the report).
 Negative tradelines are accounts that have missed payments.
 The historical numbers reflect how often the applicant’s accounts have missed payments.

 The section under this provides details about each type of account, whether it is something with an installment payment plan, revolving (such as credit cards), or a mortgage.
 This section also informs you of how much is owed and how much is past due.
 You can also see the total balance owed on all accounts, the total past due amount owed, and the credit limit the applicant has left.
 In this case, this report shows a credit limit of $475, which is extremely low.
 The total past due here is $10,067, which would alert you that this applicant is in financial trouble.

-Accounts, Balances & Past Dues
+5. Review Accounts, Balances, & Past Dues

-The next section of the report will provide you with more details about the tradelines, or accounts, mentioned above.
+Here you’ll learn more details about the trade lines, or accounts, mentioned above.
 This area will often include information about what company is holding the account, what type of loan it is, and what amounts are still due on each account.
-It also provides valuable information on how much the applicant is past due on each account and what the payment amount is supposed to be.
-This can help you gain a better understanding of what bills your applicant will have outside of your rental cost.
-This is why income verification is very important.
+You are also able to see how much is past due on each account and by how long.
+This information can help you better understand what bills your applicant will have outside of your rental cost, which is why income verification is very important.

-Calendar Of Payments
+6. Review Calendar Of Payments